rlnsy/app-boilerplate/README.md

-## Minimal Boilerplate for Web Apps
+# Minimal Boilerplate for Web Apps
+I found myself forgetting a lot of small details when attempting to quickly generate and deploy (mostly Django) web applications with a React frontend using Apache - so I decided to collect some of the basic files and info here.

+## Structure
-Structure is made up of a django project for doing backend stuff, and a react app setup for most of the views.
+The app architecture is made up of a django project for doing backend stuff, and a react app setup for most of the views.
 Includes a config for apache web server.